 More Must-See Places to Explore in Pennsylvania

-It's easy to tackle a weekend getaway in Pennsylvania whether you want to explore a novelty town like Hershey or more prominent cities like Pittsburgh, Philadelphia, or Harrisburg.
-Discover the historic side of Pennsylvania on a Civil War battlefield in Gettysburg or immerse yourself in the natural side with the more than 121 national and state parks in Pennsylvania.
-No matter your passion, Pennsylvania has plenty of fun things to do that are easily accessible.
+Weekend Getaways: It's easy to tackle a weekend getaway in Pennsylvania whether you want to explore a novelty town like Hershey or more prominent cities like Pittsburgh, Philadelphia, or Harrisburg.
+Discover the historic side of Pennsylvania on a Civil War battlefield in Gettysburg, where you can visit several prominent battlefields and even take a battlefield tour.